BenGOsborn/Markotplace/README.md

 -   GitHub actions auto deployment

 -   Change the .env files to have the domain name instead of the URL for the frontend and backend and then use that with NGINX and the deployment scripts
+-   Update the dev environment to use the same ports as the .env files